 - The only area soy milk falls short is with vitamin 0 as it contains 0% of the RDA, while a cup of cow’s milk will provide 4.1%.

-Almond milk contains little calories in comparison with only 56 calories in a cup of almond milk and also falls short when it comes to protein, vitamin, and mineral content.
+Almond milk contains fewer calories, with only 56 calories in a cup of almond milk.
+It also contains less protein, vitamins, and minerals.
 One cup of almond milk only has 1.1 grams of protein and will provide 1.6% of the RDA of calcium, 1.1% of the RDA of iron, and 0% of the daily requirement of vitamin A and vitamin C.

-The calorie content of oat milk is closer to cow’s milk with 130 calories in one cup, but it can also lack the other nutrients found in a cup of soy or cow’s milk.
+The calorie content of oat milk is similar to cow’s milk with 130 calories per 8-ounces, but it can also lack the other nutrients found in a cup of soy or cow’s milk.
 1 cup of oat milk contains only 2 grams of protein, 1.1% of the RDA of calcium, 3.6% of the RDA of iron, and 0% of the RDA of vitamin A and vitamin C.

-Many plant milk brands fortify their products so while oat milk or almond milk may start off lacking vitamins and minerals, many store-bought variations can still be nutrient-dense.
+Many plant milk brands fortify their products with added nutrients.
+While oat milk or almond milk may start off lacking vitamins and minerals, many store-bought variations can still be nutrient-dense.

 Coconut milk is a good source of iron, with one cup meeting 41% of the RDA, but the high-calorie content may be a turn off as there are 445 calories in one cup of coconut milk. it also has less calcium and protein, and vitamin C.